 The monarch butterflies have been drastically reduced from regular garden visitors to rare garden treats over the past two decades.

-Before the storm, what could have been responsible for this noticeable eastern population increase?
+What could have been responsible for this noticeable eastern population increase in 2016, and the surprising comeback this season?
 My money’s on…

 While monarch numbers have plunged, North America’s interest in their recovery has surged to an all time high…